vinkami/kripweb/README.md

 # Kripweb
 This is a new web framework made by **vinkami** from the **krippars**
 P.S.
-I wil make the wiki page very soon because I think I will not be able to remember all the functions very quick.
-Blame me if the wiki page is not there.
+I wil make the doc page very soon because I think I will not be able to remember all the functions very quick.
+Blame me if the doc is not there.

 # Notes
 Basically it's just a web framework like everyone expects.